creative-connections/Bodylight-docs/tutorial/basic2exportom.md

 # 2. Export Model to FMU in OpenModelica

 <div class="w3-panel w3-theme-l4 w3-border w3-display-container">
-  <h3>Under construction</h3>
+"Explicit Euler" solver is here mentioned and supported by following compiler tool.
-  <p>This section is under construction and instruction may fail as new version of Open Modelica was not tested yet properly with an option to export FMU with CVODE solver.</p>
+OpenModelica since 1.16 can export FMU with "CVODE" solver, but it is not yet supported by the following compiler tool.
 </div>

 In this step we will export a Modelica model into FMU in Co-Simulation mode using OpenModelica tool.
 If you use Dymola - follow previous section and skip this section.